t0mclaudio/starting-software-project/README.md

-# Bootstrapping a software project
+# Starting a software project
 This is an attempt to organize workflow to start a software project.

 ## Writing the Software Requirement Specification (SRS)